 b.
 To do this automatically, select your preferred aspect ratio.

-6. Tap Done to save your changes.
+5. And then tap Done to save your changes.

 Feeling proud of your new edited photo?
 Turn it into a beautiful gift with Motif.

 Or explore Motif’s range of photo canvases that allow you to proudly display your favorite photos with the world.